jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 : A brief description of the Subject Identifier Type.

 Change Controller
-: For types defined in documents published by the OpenID Foundation or its working groups, list "OIDF RISC Working Group".
+: For types defined in documents published by the OpenID Foundation or its working groups, list "OpenID Foundation RISC Working Group".
 For all other types, list the name of the party responsible for the registration.
 Contact information such as mailing address, email address, or phone number may also be provided.

 Defining Document(s)
 : A reference to the document or documents that define the Subject Identifier Type.
 The definition MUST specify the name, format, and meaning of each claim that may occur within a Subject Identifier of the defined type, as well as whether each claim is optional or required, or the circumstances under which the claim is optional or required.
 URIs that can be used to retrieve copies of each document SHOULD be included.